MaccSob/MembersOnly/README.md

 # Members Only Site

 Another blog-like site.
+An exclusive clubhouse where members can write anonymous posts.
+Inside the clubhouse, members can see who the author of a post is, but outside they can only see the story and wonder who wrote it.

 NodeJS/EJS, PostreSQL,Express,PassportJS.

+Sign up to become exclusive member of the club!